YangXU63/IVMDP/README.md

 # IVMDP

-This is the coding part for paper "Off Policy Evaluation in Confounded MDP with Instrumental Variables"
+This is the coding part for paper "An Instrumental Variable Approach to Confounded Off-Policy Evaluation"